 Exhibition is one of the most effective ways to catch the attention of people, to raise awareness and to build a common understanding of a problem.
 Exhibitions act on all our senses!
 Using different techniques – sounds, smells, flavours, colours, pictures, videos, presentations, performances, etc. – they can impact our minds and open new horizons and possibilities.
 Finally, they have the unique potential to reach a great number of people with diverse interests and backgrounds .And those people can make a real change if they join the research and innovation process.

-In MARINA project, we will create an interactive exhibition that will illustrate the benefits of integrating societal actors in the research process and will share best practices developed throughout the project.
+In MARINA project, we created an interactive exhibition””Let’s talk about the Ocean” that illustrates the benefits of integrating societal actors in the research process and will share best practices developed throughout the project.
 The exhibition will also present the most pressing issues related to marine life, including sustainable food production, clean transport, water supply, sustainable tourism, resource extraction, biodiversity conservation, etc. Great attention will be paid to the active participation of the public during the visit, including activities where the visitor needs to act and take decisions.

 “Let’s talk about the Ocean” is designed to raise awareness on key Ocean issues in a format that is light, easy-to-run and can be displayed in streets, museum hallways or conference venues.
 In a dynamic and punchy way, the participatory aspect of the MARINA Exhibition shows that the Ocean is important for humankind and raises strong opinions.
 Everyone has something to share with the Ocean.

 As part of the MARINA Exhibition, passers-by are asked a single question about their beliefs and personal relationship to the ocean.
 A facilitator and facts-and-figures board are present to help people express their ideas and feelings, write them down and pin them up on the wall.